 Leslie: What peeked your interest in personal finance?

 Peter: The story of my grandpa.
 He gained so much wealth and lost it all due to his unhealthy financial actions and inaction.
 I decided to share this message with the world.
 I see it as a calling, an assignment, because it gives me fulfillment.

 PERFECT TIME TO BEGIN

 Leslie: Is it important to teach kids about money?
 Why?
 At what age should parents start?

 Peter: I think so.
 I believe one of the most important things to teach kids is about money.
 Help them set expectations and figure out a path to financial freedom.
 By teaching kids about money, you help them discover the relationship between earning, spending and saving.
 By age three, four and five, most kids understand money can be exchanged for something they want.
 They see parents pull out their wallet to pay for things such as food, books, toys, etc. This is the perfect time to begin teaching them.

 Leslie: Do you think personal finance should be taught in schools?

 Peter: Absolutely yes!
-I believe personal finance encompasses a range of money topics and it will be essential for students to learn and master these money topics before they come out of school.
+Financial literacy is important we must advocate for it.
+I believe personal finance is essential for students to learn.
+They should master basic money topics before they come out of high school.
 It will better prepare them to face the marketplace and the corporate world.